-Five Australia MPs ousted over citizenship
+Australia MPs ousted over citizenship

 Vote recount

-The High Court of Australia ruled that Ms Gallagher's seat would be filled by counting back votes from the 2016 federal election.
+The High Court of Australia ruled that Ms Gallagher's Senate seat would be filled by counting back votes from the 2016 federal election.

-The other politicians are expected be replaced in the same way, or through a by-election.
+The other politicians will be replaced through by-elections, due to a different process for the lower house.

 Ms Gallagher had referred herself to the court last year after questions emerged over whether she had renounced her British citizenship in time to run for office.